blahkheart/unlock-privy-nextjs-starter/docs/stereum-pay-integration-guide.md

 ## Executive Summary

-This document provides a **direct, production-ready integration pattern** for adding Stereum Pay fiat payments to Unlock Protocol applications.
-While implemented as a reference in this Next.js codebase, the patterns are designed to be **framework-agnostic** and adaptable to any tech stack.
+This document provides a **direct, integration pattern** for adding Stereum Pay fiat payments to Unlock Protocol applications.
+While a reference is available in https://github.com/blahkheart/unlock-privy-nextjs-starter repository, the patterns are designed to be **framework-agnostic** and adaptable to any tech stack.

 **Key Benefits:**
 - ✅ **Simple & Direct**: 3 API endpoints, minimal complexity